Tearsheet

 AI Analysis | Feedback

-Dimitar A. Karaivanov, President & Chief Executive Officer
+Dimitar A. Karaivanov, President and Chief Executive Officer

-Marya Burgio Wlos, Executive Vice President & Chief Financial Officer
+Marya Burgio Wlos, Executive Vice President and Chief Financial Officer

-Ms. Wlos joined Community Financial System, Inc. as Executive Vice President and Chief Financial Officer in March 2025.
-Previously, she served as Managing Director and COO of the Investment Bank at M&T Bank from January 2021.
-Her experience also includes serving as Head of Management Accounting, Finance at M&T Bank from September 2018 through January 2021, and Head of Trading Relationship Management at UBS Asset Management from November 2013 through August 2018.
-Prior to that, Ms. Wlos held various finance roles at Citadel LLC from April 2008 through September 2012 and at Bank of America from January 2007 to April 2008.
+Marya Burgio Wlos was appointed Executive Vice President and Chief Financial Officer of Community Financial System, Inc., effective March 31, 2025.
+She succeeded Joseph Sutaris, who retired in July 2025.
+Prior to her role at Community Financial System, Ms. Wlos served as Managing Director and COO Investment Bank at M&T Bank from January 2021.
+Her previous experience includes serving as Head of Management Accounting, Finance at M&T Bank from September 2018 to January 2021, and Head of Trading Relationship Management, UBS Asset Management at UBS AG from November 2013 to August 2018.
+She also held various finance positions at Citadel LLC from April 2008 to September 2012 and at Bank of America from January 2007 to April 2008.

 AI Analysis | Feedback